-I am a stream that flows past the hut of a poor fisherman.
-I shun the glare of the sun and the noise of the towns and I flow quietly past trees and under bushes, listening to the songs of the birds overhead.
+I flow past the hut of a poor fisherman, shunning the glare of the sun and the noise of the towns.
+I stream past trees and under bushes, listening to the song of the birds.

-One day, when the fisherman came out to cast his nets, I carried to him a crystal cradle.
-He slipped his net quickly beneath it and drew it out.
-Lifting the silk coverlet, he found two babies, a boy and a girl, lying on a soft bed of cotton.
+One day, when the fisherman came to cast his nets, I brought him a crystal cradle.
+He slipped his net quickly beneath it and drew it to him.
+Lifting the silk coverlet, he saw two babies, a boy and a girl, lying on a soft bed of cotton.
 The babies opened their eyes and smiled at him, and the man was filled with pity.
-He threw down his lines and took the cradle and the babies home to his wife.
+He threw down his lines and took the cradle and the children home to his wife.